Karen Searle - Bio

 and varied career in the fiber arts.

-As an artist, Karen creates sculptures and objects in fiber and mixed media, using the tools and techniques of domestic textile-making, or 'women's work’.
+As an artist, Karen creates sculptures and objects in fiber and mixed media, using tools and techniques of domestic textile-making, or 'women's work’.
 Her art has been exhibited in the US, Canada, Australia, New Zealand, and Korea.
-She has been a resident artist at New York Mills Cultural Center, New York Mills, MN, Mendocino Art Center, Mendocino, CA, and Canberra School of Art Fibers Department, Canberra, Australia.
-She has curated art exhibitions and served on international jury panels for Korean textile design competitions.
+She was a resident artist at New York Mills Cultural Center, New York Mills, MN, Mendocino Art Center, Mendocino, CA, and Canberra School of Art Fibers Department, Canberra, Australia.
+She has curated exhibitions and served on jury panels for international design competitions.
 She received her MFA from Minneapolis College of Art and Design in 1999.

-As an author and publisher, Karen was co-founder and later sole owner of Dos Tejedoras Fiber Arts Publications, a book-publisher and distributor focusing on cultural traditions in textile arts.
-The press published 22 works by 18 authors, distributed titles published abroad, and received 12 Small Press Awards for publication design and excellence during its 20-year existence.
-Karen also co-founded Araña Press, publisher of The Weaver’s Journal during the 1980s, developing it into an award-winning international quarterly.
-She has edited newsletters for the Weavers Guild of Minnesota and the Textile Society of America, and has written over 120 articles, artist profiles, and exhibition reviews for publications in the US and abroad.
+As an author and publisher, Karen was co-founder and later sole owner of Dos Tejedoras Fiber Arts Publications, focusing on cultural traditions in textile arts.
+Karen also co-founded Araña Press, publisher of The Weaver’s Journal which became an award-winning international quarterly.
+She has edited newsletters for the Weavers Guild of Minnesota and Textile Society of America, and has written over 120 articles, artist profiles, and exhibition reviews for publications in the US and abroad.

-As a lover of ethnic textiles, Karen has traveled to study textiles in Central America, Europe and Asia.
-Her interest in Latin American textiles led to cataloguing and mounting preColumbian textiles for the Science Museum of Minnesota.
-A 1980ic collecting trip for the Museum to Guatemala and Mexico inspired her to organize annual textile tours to Guatemala from 1993-2017 with Art Workshops in Guatemala..
-She also organized a Textile Study Tour to Korea in 2014 in conjunction with the Korea Bojagi Forum.
+As a lover of cultural textiles, Karen is a founding member of Weave A Real Peace.
+She has studied textiles in Central America, Europe and Asia.
+She led textile tours to Guatemala, 1993-2017 with Art Workshops in Guatemala and organized a Textile Study Tour to Korea in 2014 in conjunction with the Korea Bojagi Forum.

-As a consultant and advisor, Karen served on the boards of arts organizations including the Textile Society of America, Handweavers Guild of America, Weave A Real Peace, Textile Center of Minnesota, Weavers Guild of Minnesota, Textile Curatorial Council of the Minneapolis Institute of Arts, and Women’s Art Registry of Minnesota.
-She is a business consultant to Beyond & Above Publications.
+As a consultant and advisor, Karen has served on arts organization boards: Textile Society of America, Handweavers Guild of America, Weave A Real Peace, Textile Center of Minnesota, Weavers Guild of Minnesota, Textile Curatorial Council of Minneapolis Institute of Arts, and Women’s Art Registry of Minnesota.
+She is business consultant to Beyond & Above Publications.

 Books by Karen Searle